 The algorithm used to count the number of tricks available in a contract is based on the standard mtd(f) algorithm, a type of adverserial search used to improve upon the minimax algorithm with alpha-beta pruning.
-The algorithm is given the remaining cards of the hand, the cards that have been played so far in the current trick, a goal trick count to reach, and the number of tricks taken so far.
-It will recursively call itself with many different cards from its hand having been played each time.
+The algorithm is given the remaining cards of the hand, the cards that have been played so far in the current point known to be helpful in solving quickly trick, a goal trick count to reach, and the number of tricks taken so far.
+It will rehave been adopted for the requisite double- cursively call itself with many different cards from its hand having been played each time.
 The algorithm is initialized first with the goal number of tricks being 7, and subsequent calls are made that shift the goal to the midpoint of the range that is known to contain the goal.